 Is Living in a Condo Right for You?

 Condominiums have come along way since the 80’s.
-While the concept of condos were new and approached with hesitation back then, condos are now a stable, viable source of housing in today’s real estate market.
+While the concept of condos was new and approached with hesitation back then, condos are now a stable, viable source of housing in today’s real estate market.
+There are many good reasons to buy a condo.

 Condominiums come in all shapes and sizes.
 You can get a unit all on one floor, a townhouse with no one living below or above you, stand alone units, a condominium in an over 55 community, a luxury condo, condos that cater to weekend get aways in the mountains or the on the water etc…